Skip to main content

 Additionally, the study of religion encompasses a wide range of academic fields, including comparative religion, theology, philosophy of religion, and social science studies.
 Speculations of religion offer different clarifications for the starting points and activities of religion, including the ontological groundworks of strict being and conviction.

-Many religious scholars, writers, intellectuals, and critics consider Islam a religion.
+Many religious scholars, writers, intellectuals, clerics, and critics consider Islam as a religion.
 However, I strongly disagree with this perception and phenomenon that Islam is a religion.
-Islam is not a religion rather it is the "Deen".
-Because religion, in contrast to "Deen," is founded on the human school of thought, practices, logic, knowledge, and rationality.
+Islam is not a religion in the context of glorious Qur'an, rather it is the "Deen".
+Because religion, in contrast to "Deen," is founded on the human school of thought, observation, practices, logic, knowledge, and rationality.

 What is the Difference Between Deen & Religion?

-One of the most widely recognized differences between Deen and Religion is that Deen is straightforwardly from Allah the All-powerful.
+One of the most widely recognised differences between Deen and Religion is that Deen is straightforwardly from Allah the All-powerful.
 However, religion is based on human doctrines and schools of thought and does not originate directly from God.
-Similarly, the Prophets of Islam were forbidden from altering anything in Deen.
-In fact, they were given a clear directive to spread the Deen among people because Allah the All-Powerful had already revealed it to them.
+Similarly, the Prophets of Islam were forbidden from altering anything in Deen (Islamic Scripts including Qur'an).
+In fact, they were given a clear directive to only spread the Deen among people which Allah the All-Powerful had already revealed it to them.

 Additionally, the Qur'an is the complete code of human life.
 Because it comes directly from Allah the All-Powerful, it is the only source of Deen.
 The Qur'an is extremely straightforward and simple to comprehend and understand, and it explains everything that is significant to Islam in detail.
 Because of this, everything else besides the Qur'an is not Deen because it does not come directly from Allah the All-Powerful.

 Allah, the Almighty doesn't like to share His power, authority, supremacy, and command.
-This is why Allah, the Almighty has mentioned clearly in Qur'an that He is the One and none Shares his authority and power.
+This is why Allah, the Almighty has mentioned clearly in Qur'an that He is the One and none shares His authority and power.
 He has no parents or children.
-Allah the Almighty is the one and only Who is worthy to be worshiped.
-It is He Who has given life to us (Human Beings) and created the entire universe, and to Him, we all have to return.
+Allah the Almighty is the one and all alone Who is worthy to be worshiped.
+It is He Who has given life to us (Human Beings) and created the entire universe, and to Him, we all are to return.

-Finally, Allah the Almighty alone is the master of the day of judgment and even the Prophets of Islam have no authority to share his power and take decisions on their own in terms of rewarding hell or heaven to anyone.
+Finally, Allah the Almighty all alone is the only Master of the Day of Judgment and even the Prophets of Islam have no any authority to share His power and take decisions on their own in terms of rewarding Hell or Heaven to anyone.
 Therefore, we need to understand Deen-e-Islam as per the context of the Glorious Qur'an only in order to be successful on the day of judgment.

 Thanks for reading.
 I hope this blog post has cleared up your thoughts about the difference between Deen and Religion.
 This is my personal opinion and hence you may disagree with that. however, I would suggest you read the Qur'an in detail and try to understand it before contradicting my point of view.